Doing Physical Therapy? Massage Therapy Can Improve Results!

 The right massage therapist in NYC will focus on releasing these tight muscles as well as lengthening them when they've gotten short.
 This can help effectively decrease pain while also improving range of motion and helping the nervous system learn how to move better!

-3) Massage therapy can help post-surgery.
+3) Massage therapy can help post-surgical recovery.